AustralianAntarcticDivision/bgmfiles/README.md

 Contribute!
 -----------

-If you'd like to contribute example BGM files, please see <https://github.com/AustralianAntarcticDivision/box-geometry-models> or just get in touch directly.
+If you would like to contribute example BGM files, please see <https://github.com/AustralianAntarcticDivision/box-geometry-models> or just get in touch directly.